commit-overthink/sanae-bot-v2/README.md

 prefix: (string) the prefix that the bot scans messages for to recieve commands

-currencyPrefix: (string) the prefix used for the bot's currency
+currencyPrefix: (string) the prefix used for Sanae's currency system

 token: (string) the bot's token for connecting to Discord